 Public background reports are more informal and contain a lot of useful information that is gathered from various public and private sources.
 They are used for finding people, looking up contact information, checking out a person before dating them or going into business with them.
 They can also be used to check out new roommates, neighbors or friends.
 Some of the information contained in these types of reports are:

 Auto, Vessel, Aircraft Ownership

 Social Media Accounts and More

 DE State Police perform background checks in the state, and they offer them to the public through fingerprinting.
 Three counties handle background checks for the state: Kent County, Sussex County, and New Castle County.
 Out of state residents can also obtain background information through the mail.
 Delaware requires that some government and state employers perform background checks for employees who will be working with children, in healthcare facilities, schools or elderly care agencies.

 The state is not a point of contact for gun dealers, and they do not require any state-level background checks to be performed before the sale of a gun.
 However, licensed gun dealers are still subject to federal law and have to contact the FBI to run a background check through NICS before selling firearms in the state.
-Private sales are not subject to a background check, but mental health facilities and hospitals report to NICS so they can rule out firearm buyers who are unfit for purchase.
+Private sales are not subject to a background report, but mental health facilities and hospitals report to NICS so they can rule out firearm buyers who are unfit for purchase.

 On average 47,723 gun checks annually are being conducted through NICS in California.

-DE state law regarding how a background check can be used for employment is fairly permissive although companies cannot inquire about expunged or sealed records or arrests that did not become convictions.
+DE state law regarding how a background report can be used for employment is fairly permissive although companies cannot inquire about expunged or sealed records or arrests that did not become convictions.
 An applicant who has arrests or convictions that have been expunged does not have to provide that information as though it never happened.
 For state-run healthcare facilities, medical positions and schools the state requires applicants to undergo a background check process before hiring.